 Lieutenant-Colonel Dawson served overseas with the 1 Infantry Group in the Congo, and in the Force Headquarters in Cyprus.
 Retiring in 1986, Jim kept a close eye on his nephews Colonel Mick who hosted the Club’s Decades’ Reunion in 2017, and Michael’s brother Jim..

-Commandant John O’Brian (Retd)
+Commandant John O’Brien (Retd)

 Arising from Paragraph 8 of the Club’s Rules, on 27 September, the Committee considered the election at the 2018 AGM of ordinary members to the honorary membership.
-Having merited the provision of “exceptional circumstances” under the parameter of length of active service to the Artillery Club, on the proposal of the President and seconded by Captain Peter Murray (Retd), the Committee authorised the President to invite Commandant John O’Brian (Retd) to become honorary members of the Artillery Club.
+Having merited the provision of “exceptional circumstances” under the parameter of length of active service to the Artillery Club, on the proposal of the President and seconded by Captain Peter Murray (Retd), the Committee authorised the President to invite Commandant John O’Brien (Retd) to become honorary members of the Artillery Club.

 As President of the Artillery Club, Brigadier-General Paul Pakenham (Retd) proposed Commandant John O’Brien (Retd) to Honorary Membership of the Club, Commandant Michael Flood (Retd) seconded the proposal.